michi-b/michis-vfx-utils/README.md

 # Michi's Mesh Makers
-Various editor windows for creating meshes, primarily for particle systems and other visual effects
+Various Unity editor windows for creating mesh assets, primarily for particle systems and other visual effects.